 - “Youth with Influence: The Youth Planner Initiative in Hampton, Virginia” for The Democracy and Governance Network

 - “Youth Planners Workshop – Rise Park, Havering“

 - Louisiana Children & Youth Planning Board (Act 555): Planning Tools and Resources by John A. Tuell and Janet K. Wiig for Models for Change

 Other tools are out there, too – share your thoughts in the comments below!
-For more information about how The Freechild Project can support youth engagement in planning in your community or organization, contact us.
+For more information about how Freechild Institute can support youth+ social change through youth planning in your community or organization, contact us.